 Of course, you don’t just have to be on the Côte d’Azur to channel this simple, laid-back style.
-Its been a huge inspiration for the Club 826 collections so whether you’re keen to cut a debonair figure on the coast or just recreate a little of the Riviera back home, here’s what you need to know.
+It's been a huge inspiration for the Club 826 capsules, so whether you’re keen to cut a debonair figure on the coast or recreate a little of the Riviera back home, here’s what you need to know.

 Club 826 have all you need in Voyage Capsule

 At the core of the Riviera palette, you’ll find light neutrals like white, beige, stone, tan and grey, all of which, helpfully, look their best in sunny weather and combine easily with most other hues while keeping you cool by reflecting rather than absorbing light.